What the Frack?

 “The long term effects outweigh the benefits of employment.”

 Hofsteen would not approve of a hydraulic fracturing operation being set up in Turlock.
-Turlock’s water is supplied through aquifers, so the excess fracking would cause the town to be a “toxic place to live.”
+Turlock’s water is supplied through aquifers, so the fracking would cause the town to be a “toxic place to live.”

 But he would not accept an offer of only $100,000, and absolutely not only one or two thousand dollars.
 People in Alaska are given that small amount per year to appease them and allow for operations to be set up around their houses.